ryanw3bb/unity-native-toolkit/README.md

 ```
 For iOS builds make sure you have Scripting Backend set to IL2CPP and Architecture set to Universal in Unity Build Settings.

-For Android builds Write Access needs to be set to External (SDCard) to allow saving of images.
+For Android builds Write Access needs to be set to External (SDCard) to allow saving of images, and Build System set to Gradle.

 ## Documentation
 Detailed API documentation can be found here:
 http://secondfury.com/nativetoolkit/

+# Notes
+The example project was built using Unity 2018.2.11f1 and the libraries using Android Studio 3.1.3 and Xcode 10.1.

 Android (Java) source located in Android/app/src/main/java/
 iOS (Obj-C) source located in iOS/NativeToolkit/